gravitational/teleport/docs/4.2/aws_terraform_guide.md

 ```

 ## Adding EC2 instances to your Teleport cluster
-Customers run many workloads within EC2 and depending on how you work there are many
+Customers run many workloads within EC2 and depending on how you work, there are many
 ways to integrate Teleport onto your servers.
 We recommend looking at our [Admin manual](https://gravitational.com/teleport/docs/admin-guide/#installing).

 To add new nodes/EC2 servers that you can "SSH into" you'll need to: